The Legendary Pilot Murex

 The first Murex appeared in 1971, and was called the "MYU 701" in Japanese and identified by the Greek letter for "m" in Pilot's advertisements.
 Its model number is M-350SS.
 This pen is displayed in the Pilot Pen Museum (now called "Pen Station") in Tokyo.
 This one of those ingenious Japanese short style pens with long cap and short barrel that made the pen short when capped, and full size when the cap was posted.
 It was an extremely streamlined design with no markings anywhere except for the small Pilot name engraved on the cap.
 There is also a tiny date stamp with month and year on the barrel.

 This model is considered the quintessential MYU/Murex, and therefore the most popular model today.
 It has also been called the "ultimate travel pen" because of its small carrying size as well as its sturdiness and reliability.
-It retailed for 3,500 yen when it first came out over 30 years ago, but an original MYU with price sticker (identical to the one in the photo) was sold last year on an internet auction for over 500 dollars.
+It retailed for 3,500 yen when it first came out in the 1970's, but an original MYU with price sticker (identical to the one in the photo) was sold 30 years later on an internet auction for over 500 dollars.
 The market value of all the MYU/Murex models has been increasing dramatically as more collectors show interest in them, and those that remain will continue to grow in value.

 1973 Black Striped MYU